Arizona Wrongful Death Attorneys

-Who Is Liable for a Wrongful Death?
+Who Is Liable for a Wrongful Death in Arizona?

 Section 12-611 of the Arizona Revised Statutes (A.R.S.) provides that when a person’s death is due to a “wrongful act, neglect or default,” a wrongful death lawsuit may be filed if the deceased individual would have been entitled to recover damages based on the “wrongful act, neglect or default” that caused his or her death.
 Put simply, because the injured party is no longer alive, certain survivors have the right to recover damages by initiating a lawsuit against the negligent party.
-Anyone considering filing a suit should first consult with an attorney to ensure their rights are protected.
+Anyone considering filing a suit should first consult with an Arizona wrongful death attorney to ensure their rights are protected.

 Who Can File a Wrongful Death Lawsuit?

 In the state of Arizona, when an individual’s death is caused by a “wrongful act, neglect or default,” certain persons may bring a lawsuit if the decedent would have had the right to pursue a personal injury action had he or she survived.

 Under A.R.S.
 Section 12-612, the following parties are permitted to file legal action for a wrongful death in Arizona:

 - The spouse of the decedent

 - The child of the decedent

 - The parent or guardian of the decedent